Frequently Asked Questions

 Is there an additional fee for participating in the Honors College?
 If so, why?
 What does it pay for?

-Yes, there is a participation fee of $250 per semester as of Fall 2017.
-The fee helps mitigate the costs of personalized, one-on-one Honors and career advising for all of our Honors students and extensive co-curricular programming.
+Yes, there is a participation fee of $250 per semester.* The fee helps mitigate the costs of personalized, one-on-one Honors and career advising for all of our Honors students, co-curricular programming, and the smaller class sizes essential to the Honors experience.
 It also supports unique academic opportunities across the disciplines just for Honors students, and allows us to offer funding that defrays the cost of student research, study abroad, and other specialized ventures.
 In addition to our student contribution, we also receive support through generous donors and alumni gifts, which help us to build even stronger, more sustainable initiatives far into the future.
+As a reminder, every entering first-year student will receive some form of scholarship support.

 How will being an Honors student improve my writing and communication abilities, and challenge my ways of thinking?

 Upon entering into your undergraduate career, you have the capability to greatly improve the ways in which you frame arguments and articulate your opinions.
 The Lewis Honors College at UK was created in order to nurture and develop those capabilities.
-We offer seminar style classes of approximately 15-20 students that provoke stimulating discussion under the guidance of a full-time faculty member.
-Additionally, we offer Honors versions of class offerings such as chemistry, history, and calculus.
-Honors students also complete Honors experiences, which are intended to extend a student’s opportunities, stretch his/her capabilities and develop new ways of thinking and problem solving.
-Most students opt to pursue Education Abroad opportunities, explore service learning, and/or delve into undergraduate research.
+We offer seminar style classes of no more than 25 students that provoke stimulating discussion under the guidance of a full-time faculty member.
+Honors provides you with improved writing and communication abilities, a like-minded cohort, and new and challenging ways of thinking while at the same time providing you with a direct line to campus resources that allow you to best benefit from these newfound skills.
 The flexibility of the curriculum is ideal for students who are developing new interests, and eager to explore new challenges.

 How does the Lewis Honors College help you choose and enroll in classes you are interested in?